Photo courtesy of Les Anderson

 Flash forward to today, and that sexism that has, for decades, blocked women from male-dominated careers still shapes much of American work culture, and Gould says it affects how young women envision their futures.

-Many girls are told they are not good at math both directly and indirectly throughout their childhood, so when it comes time to take harder math classes or pursue math-related careers, they don’t believe they’re capable.
+Many girls are told they are not good at math both directly and indirectly throughout their childhood, so when it comes time to take harder math classes or pursue math-related careers, they don’t believe they’re capable, or perhaps even envision themselves working in those fields.
 It’s no wonder fields like tech struggle to find women to fill open positions—girls stop entering that workforce years before they even start looking at colleges.

 The role of mentors is a big factor, too.
 Gould says girls grow up with role models—mothers, aunts, teachers—who shape their idea of what they can become.
-But with only 24 of the CEOs of Fortune 500 companies being female, it’s likely they’re not finding many high-power working women to emulate.
+But with only 33 of the CEOs of Fortune 500 companies being women, it’s likely they’re not finding many high-power working women to emulate.
 (Say it with us: If you can see it, you can be it.)

 Read more: How to Find a Mentor in the Age of #MeToo